-cannot have everything.
-If I am to enjoy the peace to cause someone else to lust as it is to lust yourself. and happiness of a wonderful home, then I must deny This is a warning to men and women alike.
-Jesus said, myself any promiscuous affairs.
-If I choose the fleeting "Whosoever looketh on a woman to lust after her hath pleasures of a promiscuous love affair, then I will deny committed adultery with her already in his heart" myself the love and peace of a happy home.
-Since (Matthew 5:28).
-I personally fail to see the wisdom there is denial to be made, why not deny the bad for of churches having skating parties where immodest apthe good?
+In this life we have to practice self-denial.
+We cannot have everything.
+If I am to enjoy the peace and happiness of a wonderful home, then I must deny myself any promiscuous affairs.
+If I choose the fleeting pleasures of a promiscuous love affair, then I will deny myself the love and peace of a happy home.
+Since there is denial to be made, why not deny the bad for the good?
 Why not deny the dust in order to possess the diamonds?

 Second, David was a successful young man because he could recognize a Challenge.
 David saw the giant challenge God's army.
 He also saw the men of Israel flee from the giant.
 We would expect David to be afraid also, but he saw a need, and he was ready.
 He went to the king and asked to go fight the giant.
 Young People, there is a great need for you in the service of the Lord.
 The Lord calls upon you to volunteer.
 A challenge faces you.
 Will you accept?
-Satan will try hard to enlist you in his cause, but God needs you and calls to you to enter His service.
+Satan will to hard to enlist you in his cause, but God needs you and calls to you to enter His service.

 Third, David was a youth that could not let right suffer.
 Why did David accept this challenge?
 It was not pride, nor was he seeking fame.
-The key to his accepting Goliath's challenge is in 1 Samuel 17:26.
+The key to his accepting Goliath's challenge is in 1 Samuel 17.26.
 "Who is this uncircumcised Philistine, that he should defy the armies of God?"
 David loved God, and he could not stand aside and let God's cause suffer.
 It does not seem to bother some people to stand by and see a cause they believe in go down without doing anything in defense of it.
 Young Friends, I hope you will feel a responsibility to stand up and be counted on the side of righteousness.
 It is not enough to not do wrong ourselves, we must stand up for right.
 Fall in love with the cause of righteousness.
 Be so devoted to Christ and His church that you would rather die than see it suffer.

 Last, David knew how to remain humble.
 When success came to him, it did not turn his head.
-King as a reward.
-Who would not have jumped at such as bathing is fine, now endorse the trend for further nakedwhat is my life, or my father's family in Israel, that I should be a son-in-law to the king?"
+King Saul offered David one of his daughters in marriage as a reward.
+Who would not have jumped at such an opportunity to fame?
+David answered, "Who am I, or what is my life, or my father's family in Israel, that I should be a son-in-law to the king?"
 (I Samuel 18:18).
 David remained humble all his life.
 This was one of the secrets of his success.
-"God resisteth the proud, but giveth grace to the humble."
-These thoughts are submitted to the young out of concern for your future. -Marion, Louisiana
+"God resisteth the proud but giveth grace to the humble."
+These thoughts are submitted to the young out of concern for your future.

+-Marion, Louisiana